Attraction: Space Mountain

 Year Opened: 1975

-It’s hard to believe that when the Magic Kingdom opening in 1971, Space Mountain wasn’t a debut attraction.
+It’s hard to believe Space Mountain wasn’t a debut attraction when the Magic Kingdom opened in 1971.
 Can you imagine Tomorrowland without it?

-In the 1960s, Walt Disney thought Tomorrowland needed a thrill ride that incorporated the love Americans felt for space exploration.
-The technology did not exist at the time to bring Walt’s vision to life, but Disney Imagineers were patient and eventually the scientific know-how became available to make the idea work.
-Imagineers even enlisted the help of Mercury 9 and Gemini 5 astronaut Gordon Cooper to make sure the attraction felt as real as possible.
+In the 1960s, Walt Disney thought Tomorrowland needed a thrill ride incorporating Americans’ love for space exploration.
+The technology did not exist at the time to bring Walt’s vision to life, but Disney Imagineers were patient.
+Eventually, the scientific know-how became available to make the idea work.
+Imagineers even enlisted the help of Mercury 9 and Gemini 5 astronaut Gordon Cooper to make sure the attraction felt as accurate as possible.

 Space Mountain debuted in 1975 and has been a favorite ever since.

 The attraction is an immersive experience.
-The ride’s futuristic exterior sits at the front corner of the Magic Kingdom and is one of few things that can be seen by guests before entering.
+The ride’s futuristic exterior sits at the front corner of the Magic Kingdom and is one of the few things guests can see before entering.
 The white, cone-shaped structure rises 183 feet into the air.

-Despite its traveling speed of 28 mph (kiddie rollercoaster—the Barnstormer—moves at 25 miles per hour) Space Mountain still succeeds at being a thrill ride.
-Kids and grownups alike count it among their favorite Disney attractions, and it certainly is a must do recommendation.
-The ride lasts less than three minutes, and ends with a landing in a tunnel of red light, a quick unload, and a moving sidewalk ride into a gift shop.
+Despite its traveling speed of 28 mph (kiddie rollercoaster—the Barnstormer—moves at 25 miles per hour), Space Mountain still succeeds as a thrill ride.
+Kids and grownups count it among their favorite Disney attractions, and it certainly is a must-do recommendation.
+The ride lasts less than three minutes and ends with a landing in a tunnel of red light.
+After a quick unload, you’ll encounter visions of the future on your walk to the gift shop.

-If you arrive at the Magic Kingdom for rope drop, you will find a short wait for the ride if you head straight to it when the park opens.
-Otherwise, a FastPass is highly recommended for those who are line-averse.
+If you arrive at the Magic Kingdom for rope drop, you will find a short wait for the Space Mountain if you head straight to it when the park opens.
+Otherwise, invest in Genie+ so you can use the Lightening Lane.
 On really hot or rainy days, however, a long Space Mountain wait is the perfect respite from the heat and bad weather.
-The queue is completely indoors and air-conditioned.
+The queue is entirely indoors and air-conditioned.

-Space Mountain doesn’t win any awards for being the highest, fastest, longest or most thrilling rollercoaster in America.
-But, if a trophy exists for most nostalgic—Space Mountain is the winner hands down.
+Space Mountain doesn’t win any awards for being America’s highest, fastest, longest, or most thrilling rollercoaster.
+But, if a trophy exists for the most nostalgic—Space Mountain is the winner, hands down.

 Thanks for Popping In!